transport tips

 Katong NA

 Katong and its surrounds are not really served by a train station at the time of writing.
-You can walk to a train service from Eunos MRT but it is a very long walk and I do not recommend it (may as well walk to Bus 36 - see below).
-While there is an MRT coming to the area in 2024, this is unlikely to be connected to the airport before 2026.
+You can walk to a train service from Eunos MRT but it is a very long walk and I do not recommend it (may as well walk to Bus 36 - see below). the current MRT serving Katong will one day be connected to the airport however this is unlikely to be before 2026.

 Trains are generally available between 6am and 11:30pm every day of the week. (note: The train service starts earlier and runs later than this, but depending on where you are coming from it can be tough to get to Changi Airport outside of these hours).